KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 #### Doping

-Introduction to a foreign atom (impurities) into a intrinsic semiconductor.
+Introduction of a foreign atom (impurities) into a intrinsic semiconductor.
 The foreign atoms are usually either pentavalent (i.e. Sb, P, As) or trivalent (i.e.
 B, Ga, In).